confluentinc/cp-docker-images/docs/quickstart.rst

 Confluent Control Center
 ++++++++++++++++++++++++

+The Control Center application provides enterprise-grade capabilities for monitoring and managing your Confluent deployment.
+Control Center is part of the Confluent Enterprise offering; a trial license will support the image for the first 30 days after your deployment.

 Stream Monitoring
 ^^^^^^^^^^^^^^^^^

-We will walk you through how to run Confluent Control Center with console producers and consumers and monitor consumption and latency.
+First, let's walk through how to use Confluent Control Center with console producers and consumers to monitor consumption and latency.

-  First, let's launch Confluent Control Center.
-We already have ZooKeeper and Kafka up and running from the steps above.
-Let's make a directory on the host for Control Center data.
-If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>`` and run the command as root.
+  We'll launch the Confluent Control Center image the same as we've done for earlier containers, connecting to the ZooKeeper and Kafka containers that are already running.
+This is also a good opportunity to illustrate mounted volumes, so we'll first create a directory on the Docker Machine host for Control Center data.

   .. sourcecode:: bash

+    docker-machine ssh confluent

-    mkdir -p /tmp/control-center/data
+    docker@confluent:~$ mkdir -p /tmp/control-center/data
+    docker@confluent:~$ exit

-  Now we start Control Center and bind it's data directory to the directory we just created and bind it's HTTP interface to port 9021.
+  Now we start Control Center, binding its data directory to the directory we just created and its HTTP interface to port 9021.

   .. sourcecode:: bash